 Although "PVC" and "vinyl" are often used interchangeably, PVC is a type of vinyl.
 If the label says "vinyl," most likely you are getting PVC.
-Manufacturers have begun making shower curtains from Ethylene Vinyl Acetate (EVA) or Polyethylene Vinyl Acetate (PEVA), both safe vinyls.
+Manufacturers have begun making shower curtains from Ethylene Vinyl Acetate (EVA) or Polyethylene Vinyl Acetate (PEVA), two alternatives to PVC that still include chemicals but not the harmful polyvinyl chloride.
 These curtains are much cheaper than the organic options and serve as a liner as well.
 Remember, unless the label states PEVA or EVA, assume that the curtain is made from PVC.
 These curtains will probably end up in a landfill.
 Although they aren't toxic, they aren't as good for the environment.

 Organic Cotton and Hemp